The-4-Muchachoes/Cinema-XX-frontend/readme.md

 Notes:

 The backend is hosted using AWS.
-The frontend is hosted with surge.
+The frontend is hosted with surge.sh

 DNS by Cloudflare with our custom domain (owned by Lars).